Sali Berisha: President of Albania (1992–1997)

 The collapse of the Ponzi schemes towards the end of 1996, into which Albanians allegedly invested $1 billion worth of life savings from 1994, recapped the crisis.
 The schemes failed, one by one, from December 1996, and demonstrators took to the streets accusing the government of having stolen the money.
 In the midst of the crisis that had escalated into a civil war, Sali Berisha was re-elected president for a second five-year term on 3 March 1997 by a parliament totally controlled by the Democratic Party.

 During the first ten days of March, the situation deteriorated, culminating in the desertion of large numbers of police and military, leaving their arsenals unlocked.
 These were promptly looted, mostly by militias and some criminal gangs, and for a time it looked like civil war would erupt between the government and rebels.
 Although the Prime Minister resigned immediately, Berisha refused opposition demands to step down, claiming he had to ensure continuity, and UN and European Multinational Forces were required to step in and take the situation under control.
 After their intervention in Albania, early elections were held in June 1997, leading to the victory of a socialist-led coalition of parties.
 On 23 July 1997, a month after the DP lost the 1997 elections to the left coalition, Berisha stepped down as president and was replaced by the socialist Rexhep Meidani.
 In 1997 he became the chairman of the Democratic Party, which became the biggest opposition party.
-He eventually returned to power as Prime Minister between 2005 and 2013.
+He eventually returned to power as prime minister between 2005 and 2013.

-Opposition leader (1997–2005)
+Leader of the Opposition (1997–2005)

 The murder of DP MP Azem Hajdari on 12 September 1998, triggered two days of violent protests in Tirana.
 During Hajdari's funeral procession on 14 September 1998, armed DP supporters ransacked government offices, and for a brief period, held the PM's office, the parliament building, and the Albanian State television and radio building.
 Estimates of casualties during the protests and riots ranged between 3 and 7 deaths and 14 and 76 injuries.
 After 72 hours, the Government restored order and reclaimed tanks and armored personnel carriers seized by DP supporters that were being held at the Democratic Party main offices in Tirana.
 Parliament subsequently lifted Berisha's immunity due to his alleged role in what the government described as a coup d'état, but no charges were laid.
 Berisha blamed the Socialist Party of Albania and its leaders for the murder.
 Twelve people were arrested for their alleged involvement in the violence.
 In February 2002 five people, including Jaho Mulosmani, were sentenced for the murder by a Tirana district court.

 Sali Berisha led the coalition of the center-right parties in the general elections held in five rounds in June–August 2001.

 In the winter of 2004, a number of protests with over 20,000 people were organized by the opposition led by Berisha demanding Nano resign as prime minister which became known as the "Nano Go Away" Movement (Levizja "Nano Ik").